 My favorite no-foreign transaction fee card is the Chase Sapphire Preferred which offers double points for travel (airfare, hotel, car rental, parking etc.) and dining.
 And you almost certainly are spending most of your money on travel and dining when you’re on vacation!
 Continue reading

-Posted in American Airlines, American Express, AMEX Delta, AMEX Mercedes-Benz Platinum, AMEX Platinum, British Airways, Business Credit Cards, Chase, Chase British Airways, Chase Fairmont, Chase Hyatt, Chase Ink Bold, Chase Ink Plus, Chase Marriott, Chase Priority Club, Chase Ritz Carlton, Chase Sapphire Preferred, Chase Southwest, Citi American Airlines, Citi Hilton Reserve, Citibank, Credit Cards, Delta Skymiles, Foreign Transaction Fees, Foreign Transaction Fees, Hilton HHonors, Hyatt, IHG, Marriott, Ritz-Carlton, Southwest, United Airlines
+Posted in American Airlines, American Express, AMEX Delta, AMEX Mercedes-Benz Platinum, AMEX Platinum, British Airways, Business Credit Cards, Business Platinum, Chase, Chase British Airways, Chase Fairmont, Chase Hyatt, Chase Ink Bold, Chase Ink Plus, Chase Marriott, Chase Priority Club, Chase Ritz Carlton, Chase Sapphire Preferred, Chase Southwest, Citi American Airlines, Citi Hilton Reserve, Citibank, Credit Cards, Delta Skymiles, Foreign Transaction Fees, Foreign Transaction Fees, Hilton HHonors, Hyatt, IHG, Marriott, Ritz-Carlton, Southwest, United Airlines

 Don’t forget to follow me on Facebook or Twitter!